mdg-iitr-learning/assignments-b21/lecture_notes/git-lecture/README.md

 	$ git reset --soft commit-id
 	```
 - **`git commit`**
-	<p>Commit is like a snapshot in time.
-We can return back to this commit anytime in future.</p>
+	<br>Commit is like a snapshot in time.
+We can return back to this commit anytime in future.

 	- #### Usage
 	```bash